mauropalsgraaf/fpscala-workshop/workshop.md

 ```

 What I personally really like about typeclasses is that they are existential.
 You can add functionality to your types which will really make sense if you use them more often!
 It also solves the diamond problem in object-oriented languages.
-I'm will not explain it here, but just wanted to mention it :)
+I will not explain it here, but just wanted to mention it and if you are interested, you can look this up on google :)

 ## Abstracting the length function using typeclasses